Upgrading Crossplane from v1 to v2¶

 - Verify no external secret stores are configured

-Step 2: Upgrade Crossplane Core¶
+Step 2: Upgrade Crossplane Core and Provider Packages¶

 - Update provider manifests